LGBTQ rights in Burkina Faso: Living conditions

 The law does not discriminate on the basis of sexual orientation in employment and occupation, housing, statelessness, or access to education or health care.
 However, societal discrimination based on sexual orientation and gender identity remained a problem.
 Religious and traditional beliefs do not accept homosexuality, and lesbian, gay, bisexual, and transgender (LGBT) persons were reportedly occasional victims of verbal and physical abuse.
 There were no reports that the government responded to societal violence and discrimination against such persons.
 LGBTQ organizations had no legal presence in the country but existed unofficially.
 There were no reports of government or societal violence against such organizations.

 HIV/AIDS

 HIV/AIDS has a relatively low presence in Burkina Faso when compared to other African nations, with 0.80% of adults aged 15–49 infected by the virus.
-However, HIV remains a threat to the approximately 94,000 people infected as an estimated 65% of adult citizens living with HIV in Burkina Faso have access to antiretroviral drugs.
-Furthermore, only 28% of children aged 0–14 have access to antiretroviral drugs, a number that trails many African nations.
-Despite this, antiretroviral coverage has significantly improved in the country, as the estimated coverage for all ages was 32% in 2010.
+While the infection rate is low, HIV remains a serious threat in Burkina Faso due to inadequate access to antiretroviral drugs: Only 65% of the estimated 94,000 adults living with HIV have access to such drugs; while only 28% of children aged 0–14 have access.
+These access rates trail many other African nations.
+Despite this, antiretroviral coverage has significantly improved in the country; the estimated coverage for all ages was 32% in 2010.